Talfus-proj/Talfus-proj/README.md

 ## 🌱 Currently studying...
 I recently finished Programming Basics C# course in Software University.

-Currently studying about QA aiming to improve my testing and theoretical knowledge.
+Currently studying about QA aiming to improve my testing skills and theoretical understanding.

-In the past months I've used and been learning language:
+I have been learning and practicing the following languages:
 * C#
+* PHP
+* JavaScript

 Markup languages:
 * HTML
 * CSS

+API
+* Google maps API

 ## 💻 Projects
-Feel free to look at my projects in my github page.
-I plan to upload QA manual and automation projects as well.

-In the past I've been making websites from scratch by practicing my skills in different programming languages like:
-* HTML
-* CSS
-* JavaScript
-* PHP
-* Google maps API

-In future there are many things I want to learn and I'll continue to gain knowledge and develop my skills.
+I'll soon upload automation projects.

 ### 🥇 Proudest Projects
 * [Entrepreners Night Out](https://entrepreneursnightout.org/en/) is a business networking event that has been going on for 5 years.
 I am maintaining and improving the website myself using HTML, CSS and SEO.

-* Life-Train - Built responsive website from scratch with informative part and also custom made design & funtionality Google maps containing recommended sport locations.

 ## 🔧 Tools
 ### Operating System